DAndrewBox/GML-Extended/Docs/Core/Math.md

 # round_dec

-Returns a rounded number with N decimal places.
+Returns a rounded number with N decimal places to the nearest tenth.

 ### Syntax